iPhotography has been training new photographers for years and over that time we’ve seen over 100,000 course members graduate and take amazing photos.

 These lines can be straight, diagonal or curved – like a spiral staircase.
 Lines can travel through a subject and beyond or be in the background pointing towards something.

 The answer to this last question could go on for years!
 There are so many ways to edit a photo – it depends on the photo and what you want it to look like.
 It’s like asking ‘how do I paint?’.

 We’ll show you the power of all these softwares and apps and how they transform an image.
-In each course, there are lessons on what each important tool does and how you can use it to improve your photos.
-Click the adverts below to join a course.
+In each course, they’ll be lessons on what each important tool does and how you can use it to improve your photos.

 Editing photos has become part of the norm now in photography.
 Every beginner photographer should learn post-processing as it is an opportunity to enhance a great photo and prepare it for the world to see.
 It’s an important photography skill even though it doesn’t involve the camera.

-Photography techniques are something that are built on and improved over time.
+Photography techniques are something that is built on and improved over time.
 No photographer will ever master the art and sit back and say ‘photography, yeah, completed it mate!’ – it doesn’t happen.

 Through learning how to use your camera you can solve issues with white balance, blurry photos, darkness problems and more!

 Join an iPhotography course and we’ll get you started in the right direction.